 If your child is entering kindergarten or older, or has been baptized but not in the Catholic Church, please contact Cathy Strasswimmer to learn more.

-The confirmation process takes place in two parts.
+CONFIRMATION: The confirmation process for youth takes place in two parts.
 The first is designed to strengthen the youth’s Catholic foundation and knowledge before they enter into the second part, which specifically prepares them for the sacrament.
-During both parts of process, regardless of what school a youth is attending, he or she is expected to be a part of parish life and youth ministry to prepare them for their life as a confirmed Catholic disciple.
-Opportunities can be found on our YOUTH MINISTRY or BE THE CHURCH webpage.
+Youth may receive the Sacrament of Confirmation in the spring of eighth grade or older.

 Thank you for allowing us the privilege of supporting your family through the Sacramental process!
 If you have any questions, please contact Diane.